haileytapia/portfolio/BuyDomoListing.md

 *   **Monthly subscription:** A listing that you pay for every month.
 See [Manage Subscriptions to Domo Listings](/portfolio/ManageSubscriptionsDomoListings) for more information.
 *   **Quote:** When you request a quote, Domo processes the request and contacts you for next steps.

-Payments for paid listings are processed through Stripe.

 ## Buy a listing

 To buy a one-time payment listing: